Staffing under Taylor's Law: A Unifying Framework for Bridging Square-Root and Linear Safety Rules

 Abstract

-Staffing rules serve as an essential management tool in service industries to attain target service levels.
-Traditionally, the square-root safety rule, based on the Poisson arrival assumption, has been commonly used.
-However, empirical findings suggest that arrival processes often exhibit an `over-dispersion’ phenomenon, in which the variance of the arrival exceeds the mean.
-In this paper, we develop a new doubly stochastic Poisson process model to capture a significant dispersion scaling law, known as Taylor’s law, showing that the variance is a power function of the mean.
-We further examine how over-dispersion affects staffing, providing a closed-form staffing formula to ensure a desired service level.
-Interestingly, the additional staffing level beyond the nominal load is a power function of the nominal load, with the power exponent lying between 1/2 (the square-root safety rule) and 1 (the linear safety rule), depending on the degree of over-dispersion.
-Simulation studies and a large-scale call center case study indicate that our staffing rule outperforms classical alternatives.
+Staffing rules are an essential management tool in service industries for meeting target service levels.
+The square-root safety rule, based on the Poisson arrival assumption, has been commonly used.
+However, empirical findings suggest that arrivals often exhibit `over-dispersion’, meaning that the variance exceeds the mean.
+In this paper, we develop a new doubly stochastic Poisson process model that captures two key features of over-dispersed arrivals: (i) Taylor’s law, which links the variance to the mean through a power-law relationship, and (ii) temporal correlation decay, where the correlation between arrival counts in disjoint time intervals decreases as the time gap grows.
+Using this model, we study how over-dispersion affects staffing and derive a closed-form staffing formula to ensure a desired service level.
+Our formula shows that the safety level grows as a power of the nominal load.
+The exponent lies between 1/2 (the square-root safety rule) and 1 (the linear safety rule).
+It depends on the degree of over-dispersion, and it implies that Taylor’s law is the dominant factor in determining staffing levels in heavy traffic.
+Extensive numerical experiments with both simulated and real arrival data show that our model and staffing rules significantly outperform various alternatives.

 Publication